Workiva/over_react/README.md

 * Note: The [builder] will make the concrete getters and setters available in a generated class which has the same name as the class annotated with `@State()`, but without the `_$` prefix (which would be `FooState` in the above code).
 The generated class will also have the same API.
-So, consumers who wish to extend the functionality of `_$FooState` should use the generated version, `FooProps`.
+So, consumers who wish to extend the functionality of `_$FooState` should use the generated version, `FooState`.

 &nbsp;